goodsoftwareengineering/time-align-old/README.md

 - refactor skeleton to be readable and maintainable without changing any functionality
 - consider [ux progress](#ux-progress) and what is _practical_ to do at this point
 - add [extras needed to launch proof of concept](#extras-needed-to-launch-proof-of-concept)
-- launch proof of concept SPA on github
+- launch alpha SPA on github
 - simultaneously
   - data base configuration
   - resty api